Assasindie/csthrowlogger/README.md

 ```
 You will also need to change the webhook credentials in webhook.cs to be those of your server with the first field being the webhook id and second field being webhook token :)!

-Create .env File with the following information
+Create .env File with the following information in the main folder
 ```
 WEBHOOK_ID=